tybottorff/bottorffdocs/notes/literature_notes.md

  - ICIs can unleash T cells with subsequent production of pro-inflammatory cytokines like interferon γ, TNF, can result in excessive off-tumor inflammation and autoimmunity
 # Association between immune-related adverse events and efficacy and changes in the relative eosinophil count among patients with advanced urothelial carcinoma treated by pembrolizumab
  - irAEs associated with higher objective response rate, longer survival
+# Association between immune-related adverse events during anti-PD-1 therapy and tumor mutaitonal burden
+ - higher irAE risk with higher number of somatic mutations/megabase DNA (TMB), explaining ~50% of irAE risk here
+ - **model here: perhaps with more neoantigens (with higher TMB), more often activate T cells that can crossreact against more different self-antigens, basically tumor with more different antigens leading to more often off-target T cell activation against self**
 # Association between immune-related thyroid dysfunction and efficacy of immune checkpoint inhibitors - a systematic review and meta analysis
  - 47 studies
  - thyroid irAE during ICI associated with improved anti tumor response despite tumor origin heterogeneity